HMS Hebrus: Hundred Days

 In June Palmer was created a Companion of the Order of the Bath for his services.
 Soon afterwards Hebrus was sent with a small expedition to Bourdeaux and the surrounding area, where it was expected that they would arm and organize French Royalists in the wake of the beginning of the Hundred Days.
 In early July Hebrus joined with the 38-gun frigate HMS Pactolus, which had discovered Bourdeaux to be held by the Bonapartist General Bertrand Clauzel in a state of siege.
 Palmer persuaded the commander of Pactolus, Captain Frederick Aylmer (who was senior to him), to join him in attempting to take control of the Gironde estuary to ensure contact with Royalist forces on land.
 On 11 July the ships sailed to enter the river, but as they closed with it five ships left the Gironde in a southerly direction, and the British abandoned their advance to chase them.
 Unbeknownst to them the British embargo on French trade had been lifted that morning, and having ascertained this the squadron reformed off the Gironde in the following night.

-Hebrus and Pactolus, alongside the 20-gun post ship HMS Falmouth, again attempted the Gironde on 13 July, with the frigates towing the accompanying transports behind them.
+Hebrus and Pactolus, alongside the 20-gun post ship HMS Falmouth, again attempted the Gironde on 13 July, with the frigates towing transport ships behind them.
 They soon reached Royan which, while flying Bonapartist rather than Royalist flags, sent a boat out to them suggesting that if the British did not fire on them they would do the same.
 Despite the batteries along the river all being held by Bonapartist forces, the small squadron was not attacked until it reached Le Verdon-sur-Mer.
 There the gun batteries did open fire, but the British did not return fire in the hope that the impromptu peace could be continued, and no French fire hit the ships.
 After this they anchored off Bourdeaux and a line of communication was set up with Clauzel under a flag of truce.
 In the night the French abandoned the batteries at Verdon, and on 14 July the British landed a force to dismantle them and destroy the guns.

 Hebrus subsequently assisted in dismantling three French forts and destroyed seventy pieces of artillery.
 While this was ongoing Palmer was entrusted with working with a French Royalist to persuade the remaining French batteries to change their allegiances.
 This they were very successful in, and by the end of the day all but one fort had raised the Royalist ensign.
 On 16 July the ships sailed to Castillon; while there they received a dispatch from Clauzel announcing that the Hundred Days campaign had ended with an armistice.
 Palmer, who had previously negotiated with Clauzel, was sent back to Bordeaux.
 Together with a Royalist he secured Bordeaux as the troops loyal to Napoleon departed.